alexevanczuk/packs/dev/notes.md

   - Convert existing cache to be `PackwerkCompatibleCache`.
   - Consider using SQLite cache (for less file IO)
   - We could consider caching the RESOLVED references in a file, which would allow us to potentially skip generating the constant resolver and resolving all of the unresolved constants.
 This makes cache invalidation more complex though, but it might work in the happy path.
-- Reduce cost of packs::for_file by building cache during directory walk, see https://github.com/alexevanczuk/packs/pull/46 for starter

 # Distribution Considerations
 - Sign the binary